LuigiBrosNin/UNI/Master first year/Intelligenza artificiale.md

 **Artificial General Intelligence** (AGI) -> AGI is envisioned as having the capability to perform any intellectual task that a human being can do

+To solve problems with AI, there's not a defined algorithm, but